 eero vs. Ubiquiti AmpliFi HD — About

-The eero product family has been around for a decent while at this point, and has produced a couple different generations of products.
+The mesh-networking Wi-Fi company eero has recently been acquired by Amazon which might lead to certain changes in the nearest future.
+The eero product family has been around for a decent while at this point and has produced a couple different generations of products.
 At its core, however, the eero brand consists of eero gateways and eero Beacons.
 Your gateway will replace your existing router and connect directly to your modem, and then you can use other eero gateways or eero beacons in order to extend the mesh network to the rest of your home.

 The eero website no longer sells the eero gen 1, instead moving onto the second generation.
 However, it is possible to buy the gen 1 on Amazon.
 Other purchasing options include the eero Gen 2 with eero Beacon, and the eero Pro Kit that consists of three Gen 2 eeros.
 For more information on eero products and the differences between them, check out our comparison between the eero vs. eero Pro vs. eero Beacon.